aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### Does this feature work with `aws-lambda-go` for compiled Lambdas?

-Yes, if your lambda is defined by an `aws-lambda-go`, `aws-lambda-python`, or `aws-lambda-nodejs` construct, the accelerate and watch capabilities will work within those source trees to automatically deploy changes to your code as you make it.
+Yes, if your lambda is defined by an `aws-lambda-go`, `aws-lambda-python`, or `aws-lambda-nodejs` construct, the hotswap and watch capabilities will work within those source trees to automatically deploy changes to your code as you make it.